plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/PlayerCardZones.md

 ## Player Card Zones

 The set of cards a Player has are a physical representation of their fictional Adventurer.
 These cards always exist in a **Zone**, a space with defined characteristics.
-The zones and their various characteristics are listed below:
+The zones are :

 <!--